Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: Performance Analysis Under Proposed Pattern

 \section{Performance Analysis Under Proposed Pattern}

-In this section, we provide approximate expressions of the performance metrics using the proposed NF-MLAP.
-We then derive their upper bounds to further reduce the computational complexity.
-Moreover, we extend the SIR related analysis to the SINR related analysis.
+In this section, we provide approximate expressions for the performance metrics using the proposed NF-MLAP.
+We then derive upper bounds to further reduce the computational complexity.
+Moreover, we extend the SIR-related analysis to the SINR-related analysis.